ghgarayo/ghgarayo/README.md

 ### EN-US: </br>
 Hello there 👋, welcome to my repo!!

 my name is Gustavo Garayo, but you can call me Gus!
 I am a student of Information Systems at Universidade Positivo, with expected graduation in June 2025.
-Currently, I am an intern for 6 months with a focus on web application development.
+Currently, I am an intern for almost a year with a focus on web application development.
 I have almost a decade of experience working in different areas, such as support analyst and sales consultant.
 During this time, I have developed valuable skills in communication, problem-solving, and teamwork.

 I have been focusing on developing my skills in languages such as JavaScript, ReactJS, HTML, CSS, and Java, as well as frameworks such as Spring Boot and NodeJS.